SELab-2/OSOC-6/backend/README.md

 @RepositoryRestResource(collectionResourceRel = "/appel", path = "/appel")
 ```
 This annotation tells Spring to host the endpoints on the path `/appel`.
-It creates all basic endpoint like: get all, get by id, save (POST/PATCH), delete, ...
+It enables all basic endpoint operations like: get all, get by id, save (POST/PATCH), delete, ...

-You can also create your own search endpoints like for example `findByEmail`.
+You can also create your own search endpoints, like for example `findByEmail`.
 Spring will know what this means and create the endpoint for you.
-In addition, you can still create custom endpoints if you want with the `@Query annotation`.
+In addition, you can still create custom endpoints if you want with the `@Query` annotation.

 ```java
 @Query(value= "someJQLQuery")